 Each year the Board of Directors and/or the AAFPRS Research Committee may identify research areas of strategic importance to the Academy and the specialty.
 Submissions in these identified areas may receive additional consideration in the final evaluation process.
-Please contact the Academy for additional information.
+Please contact the Foundation for additional information at email@example.com

 - Amount - $15,000 maximum, subject to availability of funds.

 - Period - Projects must be completed within three years of the award date; no-cost extensions are available upon written request.
 Projects are not renewable.